-Undertow by Jahnavi Barua, a family saga spanning three generations, explores love, kinship ties with mother-daughter relationship at its fulcrum and loss – of identity/belonging against the backdrop of volatile state politics in Assam.
+Undertow by Jahnavi Barua, a family saga spanning three generations, explores love, kinship ties with a mother-daughter relationship at its fulcrum and loss – of identity/belonging against the backdrop of volatile state politics in Assam.

 “Kinship ties were never felt more keenly than on days they were loosened or severed”.